College Prep Counseling

 Other topics, as requested by the student.
 (Goal setting, time management planning, taco truck recommendations during your college visits.)

-Notes: The above packages include eight 60-90 minute sessions over the course of a year to cover all of the above.
+Sessions last up to 90 minutes and cover all of the above.
 Students may enroll at half-year intervals for a pro-rated pricing.

-Bonus: Students that work with the CEG team on any of the above full-year packages receive a 10% discount on any College Essay + Application Year Package.
+Bonus: Students that work with the CEG team on any of the above full-year packages and sign up for a College Application & Essays Package receive a 10% discount on the 6 or 10-school package.

 Where do sessions take place?